Build multi-tenant RAG with Neon's database-per-user model — no nosy neighbors, max isolation, minimal costs

 Create a Postgres role for replication

 It is recommended that you create a dedicated Postgres role for replicating data.
 The role must have the REPLICATION privilege.
-The default Postgres role created with your Neon project and roles created using the Neon Console, CLI, or API are granted membership in the neon_superuser role, which has the required REPLICATION privilege.
+The default Postgres role created with your Neon project and roles created using the Neon CLI, Console, or API are granted membership in the neon_superuser role, which has the required REPLICATION privilege.

 Grant schema access to your Postgres role

-GRANT USAGE ON SCHEMA <schema_name> TO <role_name>;
+GRANT USAGE ON SCHEMA public TO replication_user;

 Granting SELECT ON ALL TABLES IN SCHEMA instead of naming the specific tables avoids having to add privileges later if you add tables to your publication.